gjwdyk/BigIP-Lab/VMImport/README.md

 As per stated in the [Importing a VM as an image using VM Import/Export](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html) reference, importing VM image to AWS requires Open Virtualization Archive (OVA) format.

-If you are using VMware WorkStation (especially version 15 or later), this can be achieved by `Exporting the VM to OVF`
+If you are using VMware WorkStation (especially version 15 or later), this can be achieved by `Export to OVF...` menu.

 ![VMwareWorkStation-ExportToOVF.png](VMwareWorkStation-ExportToOVF.png)

+Then simply input proper file name and ***change*** the extension from `.ovf` to `.ova`.
+The system will then save the exported image in `.ova` format.

 ![VMwareWorkStation-ExportToOVF-FileNameExtension.png](VMwareWorkStation-ExportToOVF-FileNameExtension.png)